 Kalytera’s lead program has recently completed three Phase IIa studies evaluating the safety and efficacy of short term use of cannabidiol (“CBD”) in the prevention of acute Graft versus Host Disease (“GvHD”), prolonged use of CBD in the prevention of acute GvHD, and prolonged use of CBD in the treatment steroid-refractory Grade III-IV acute GvHD.

-- CBD for the prevention of Acute GvHD
+- Prevention of Acute GvHD

-- CBD for the treatment of Acute GvHD
+- Treatment of Acute GvHD

 - Sepsis-induced Acute Renal Failure (“ARF”)